XiaTaopsycho/pseudowords_sound_generated/README.md

 ### auditory_generated.py is for generating the sound of pseudowords by calling the Text-to-speech of iFLYTEK.

-### Here we generated mandarin and Hong Kong Cantonese.
+### Here we generated mandarin and Hong Kong cantonese.

 ### Created by Lingqi Zhang and Tao Xia @ HKU